30% of $5,200 monthly income

 Account for existing debts and utilities before choosing rent.

-Check whether a rent amount leaves enough income for other costs.
+Check whether the rent budget still leaves income for groceries, transport, savings, and other bills.

 Plain-language answers about when to use the estimate, what your numbers mean, what is left out, and how privacy works.

-In plain language: The calculator multiplies monthly income by the target rent percentage, then subtracts monthly debts and estimated utilities to produce a rent ceiling.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+In plain language: The calculator multiplies monthly income by the target rent percentage, then subtracts monthly debts and estimated utilities to produce a rent ceiling. $5,200 x 30% gives $1,560.
+Subtract $350 of debts and $180 of utilities, and the rent ceiling becomes $1,030.

-This is a simple budget estimate.
-It does not include deposits, application fees, moving costs, renters insurance, local market prices, or landlord screening rules.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This is a simple rent budget estimate.
+It does not include deposits, application fees, moving costs, renters insurance, parking, pet fees, local market prices, lease terms, or landlord screening rules.
+Compare the estimate with real listings, the lease, local tenant rules, and your full monthly budget before treating the number as affordable.

 No. The calculator runs in your browser tab.
 Recent answers stay only on the page while you use it, and they are not sent to a server.